Support and resources

 It is aimed at pre-MRes level applicants, and all the workshops are designed to give basic skills and assume little prior knowledge.
 The course is organised in collaboration with the Imperial College London School of Professional Development.
 Further details can be found at the Imperial College London Centre for Continuing Professional Development web pages.

 Non-medical healthcare professionals working at Imperial College Healthcare NHS Trust and Imperial College London may be eligible to apply for free a place on the course.
-Applications for 2017 course bursary places are now open - to apply please use this form.
-The deadline for application submissions is midnight 31 May 2017.
-The CATO Team will get back to applicants shortly afterwards to confirm the outcome.
+Applications for 2017 course bursary places are now closed.

 Please visit the Starting Out in Research course page for more details.

 2017 Course dates: 24 & 25 July (module 1) and 1 & 2 November (module 2).
 You must be able to attend all four dates.

 This highly successful half day event is organised annually for Nurses, Allied Health Professions, Midwives, Pharmacists and Healthcare scientists across North West London.
 The symposium is aimed at both those considering a research career and those already involved in research.
 The programme includes research presentations and posters and information about undertaking MScs, PhDs, funding opportunities and Clinical Lectureship schemes.

 The next Symposium will take place in September 2017 and fruther deatils will be available nearer the time.